alex/what-happens-when/README.rst

 The following sections explain the physical keyboard actions and the OS interrupts.
 When you press the key "g" the browser receives the event and the auto-complete functions kick in.
+As you type each character, the browser's address bar captures the input.
+This is done in real-time, so each keystroke is immediately registered by the browser.
 Depending on your browser's algorithm and if you are in private/incognito mode or not various suggestions will be presented to you in the dropdown below the URL bar.
 Most of these algorithms sort